pharath/home/_posts/2022-01-17-lecture-notes-ML-part2.md

 [source: LeCun et al. "Efficient BackProp"]

-### SGD
+### SGD (one at a time)

+#### Pros

 - Pros:
-    - is usually much faster than batch learning
+    1. is usually much faster than batch learning
         - consider large redundant data set
             - example: training set of size 1000 is inadvertently composed of 10 identical copies of a set with 100 samples
-    - also often results in better solutions because of the noise in the updates
+    2. also often results in better solutions because of the noise in the updates
         - because the noise present in the updates can result in the weights jumping into the basin of another, possibly deeper, local minimum.
 This has been demonstrated in certain simplified cases
-    - can be used for tracking changes
+    3. can be used for tracking changes
         -  useful when the function being modeled is changing over time
-    - Small batches can offer a **regularizing effect** (Wilson and Martinez, 2003), **perhaps due to the noise they add** to the learning process. **Generalization error is often best** for a batch size of 1.
+    4. Small batches can offer a **regularizing effect** (Wilson and Martinez, 2003), **perhaps due to the noise they add** to the learning process. **Generalization error is often best** for a batch size of 1.

+#### Cons

 - Cons:
-    - noise also prevents full convergence to the minimum
+    1. noise also prevents full convergence to the minimum
         - Instead of converging to the exact minimum, the convergence stalls out due to the **weight fluctuations**:
             - **size** of the fluctuations depend on the degree of noise of the stochastic updates:
                 - The variance of the fluctuations around the local minimum is proportional to the learning rate $\eta$